 Climate change is real.
 Climate change is harming human health right now.
 Our politicians are letting ideology get in the way of needed action.
 We can’t let that happen.

-Be sure to listen to my American Journal of Managed Care Interview with Georges Benejamin, Executive Director of the American Public Health Association, co-sponsor of the Climate Change and Health meeting.
+Be sure to listen to my American Journal of Managed Care Interview with Georges Benjamin, Executive Director of the American Public Health Association, co-sponsor of the Climate Change and Health meeting.